 - One of the world’s largest cash logistics and securities companies in a multi-million dollar post-acquisition fraud dispute.

 - One of the largest asset recovery companies in a post-acquisition fraud/accounting arbitration.

 - A national telecommunications company in a lawsuit against its former CEO for breaches of the fiduciary duty, defamation, tortious interference, theft of trade secrets and conversion.

 - Teva Pharmaceuticals in various commercial matters, including disputes involving the Lanham Act.

 - Defendants in multiple confidential investigations before the Federal Trade Commission.

 - The managing partner of an investment bank in arbitration over the firm’s partnership agreement.

 Mr. Weiss served as Special Assistant District Attorney for the Kings County District Attorney’s Office.

 Mr. Weiss is extremely active in Goodwin’s pro bono efforts.
-He has represented numerous clients in both criminal and civil court including the March of Dimes, New Destiny Housing, the Children’s Museum of Easton and American Bird Conservancy.
+He has represented numerous clients in both criminal and civil court including the March of Dimes, New Destiny Housing, the Children’s Museum of Easton, American Bird Conservancy and Happy Hope Factory.
 Mr. Weiss serves as the Secretary for the ABA’s Section of Litigation, Commercial and Business Litigation Committee.